-Since it can be difficult to receive compensation through the workers’ compensation system, some workers elect to work with a Boston repetitive motion injuries lawyer.
-A skilled workers’ compensation lawyer who understands the claims process could help obtain and present the necessary evidence in a manner that increases the chances of an early successful outcome.
+Since it can be difficult to receive compensation through the workers’ compensation system, some workers elect to work with a Boston repetitive stress injury lawyer. a skilled workers’ compensation lawyer who understands the claims process could help obtain and present the necessary evidence in a manner that increases the chances of an early successful outcome.
 Call John J. Sheehan today for a free consultation at (617) 925-6407.

 However, the insurers who pay compensation for claims frequently deny worker’s claims, so employees must go through a multi-stage claims process with the Department of Industrial Accidents (DIA).
-For assistance with this process, consult with a Boston repetitive motion injuries attorney.
+For assistance with this process, consult with a Boston repetitive stress injury attorney.

-Employees suffering from job-related repetitive motion injuries may be entitled to receive workers’ compensation benefits to provide for a range of needs.
+Employees suffering from job-related repetitive stress injury in Boston may be entitled to receive workers’ compensation benefits to provide for a range of needs.
 They can receive medical benefits to cover costs associated with medical care, including doctor’s visits, surgery, prescriptions, and physical therapy.

 They may also receive incapacity benefits, which provide compensation for wages lost when they were unable to work or could only work fewer hours or at a lower paying job.
 These benefits may be paid on a temporary basis for a total or partial disability, or on a more permanent basis for a disability that renders them permanently unable to perform any gainful employment.